Train operating company: 1994

-The opening of the Channel Tunnel saw operations by Eurostar begin from London Waterloo to Paris and Brussels.
+The opening of the Channel Tunnel saw operations by Eurostar begin from to Paris and Brussels.

 1996/97

 The franchising process was implemented, with various private companies taking over the shadow franchises.
 Three were awarded to management buyouts.
 The Great Western Holdings' management also were awarded the North West Regional Railways franchise.
 The remainder were divided between a handful of major transport operators: